 Students will develop an awareness of the ethical and operational issues around cyber security and systems surveillance and be able to critically evaluate the ethical implications for individuals, organisations, and society, of cyber security strategies and policy.

 Understand the basics of the UK and International regulatory requirements for cyber security, and the role organisations play in national security.

 Be able to critically evaluate how organisations respond to cyber-attacks, through the analysis of both successful and failed organisational responses.

 Be able to critically evaluate organisational strategy and policy around cyber security.

 Students will critically evaluate their own online behaviour and their personal cyber security, by reflecting on what they learn on the course.

-There are numerous managerial issues around cyber threats that students should have experience of before entering the work place.
-Leaks, hacking, and viruses/malware a very real threat to organisations, and society is becoming increasingly concerned with privacy, data retention, and the moral arguments around whistle-blowing.
+There are numerous managerial issues around cyber threats that students should have experience of before entering the workplace.
+Leaks, hacking, and viruses/malware are a very real threat to organisations, and society is becoming increasingly concerned with privacy, data retention, and the moral arguments around whistle-blowing.
 This module will address these issues and hopefully generate lively and interesting debate among students.